Oral Appliance vs Inspire Implant: Which Sleep Apnea Treatment Is Right for You?

 Including surgery, device, and follow-up.
 Out-of-pocket varies widely.

-Oral appliance therapy is classified as durable medical equipment (DME) and is covered by most medical insurance plans, Medicare, and TRICARE.
+Oral appliance therapy is classified as durable medical equipment (DME) and is covered by most major medical insurance plans.
 We verify your coverage before treatment begins and handle all pre-authorization paperwork.
 Learn more about insurance coverage for oral appliance therapy.

 Inspire coverage is less predictable.
 While some commercial insurance plans cover it, out-of-pocket costs are typically much higher due to the surgical and device costs.
-Medicare covers Inspire under certain conditions, but coinsurance on a $50,000+ procedure can still be substantial.
+Extensive prior authorization and documentation are required.

 Lifestyle and Daily Use